isaqb-org/glossary/manuscript/1-terms-A-C.md

   assessment (which is usually only part of what you should do in architecture analysis).

+{#term-architecture-framework}
+### Architecture framework

+Conventions, principles and practices for the description of architectures established within a specific domain of application and/or community of stakeholders (as defined in ISO/IEC/IEEE 42010).

+Examples are:

+* Generalised Enterprise Reference Architecture and Methodologies (GERAM) [ISO 15704] is an architecture framework.

+* Reference Model of Open Distributed Processing (RM-ODP) [ISO/IEC 10746] is an architecture framework.

+Category: ISO-IEC-IEEE-42010

 {#term-architecture-goal}
 ### Architecture goal

 (syn: quality goal, quality requirement): A quality attribute that the system need to achieve.
 These goals often have _long term character_ in contrast to (short term) project goals.

+{#term-architecture-model}
+### Architecture model

+An architecture view is composed of one or more architecture models.
+An architecture model uses modelling conventions appropriate to the concerns to be addressed.
+These conventions are specified by the model kind governing that model.
+Within an architecture description, an architecture model can be a part of more than one architecture view (as defined in ISO/IEC/IEEE 42010).

+Category: ISO-IEC-IEEE-42010

 {#term-architecture-objective}
 ### Architecture objective